spotinst/help/src/docs/ocean-cd/examples/verification-templates.md

 ## Job-Analysis

-A Job Analysis which will allow you to configure a Kubernetes Job at any given time during your rollout.
+A job analysis enables you to configure a Kubernetes job at any given time during your rollout.

-For additional details on the parameters below, see the Ocean CD API documentation.
+For additional information on the parameters below, see the Ocean CD API documentation.

 ```yaml
 kind: "VerificationTemplate"